hvgupta/COMP4321_searchEngine_Group1/README.md

 - timeit, to count the running time for the query.
 - argparse, for accepting flags for main.py

-Users are suggested to run the program in macOS or Linux, with bash or zsh as the shell since the coding and tests are performed on Unix-based platform.
+Users are suggested to run the program in macOS or Linux, with bash or zsh as the shell since the coding and tests are performed on a Unix-based platform.
 However, they can also run the program on Windows.

 To run the program, users should do the following.

-1. Users need to ensure they have installed the correct python version.
-Direct to the directory
+1. Users need to ensure they have installed the correct Python version.
+Navigate to the directory where the code is downloaded to.

 2. Create a virtual environment using the following command.